rubjpDev/claude-sdd-harness/README.md

-# rjp-harness — A Spec-Driven Agentic Harness for Claude Code
+# claude-sdd-harness — A Spec-Driven Agentic Harness for Claude Code

 > A small, opinionated orchestration layer that turns Claude Code into a
 > disciplined, multi-role software pipeline: **spec → human approval →